xavierleune/aerospike-client-php/doc/aerospike_query.md

 **Aerospike::query()** will query a *set* with a specified *where* predicate then invoke a callback function *record_cb* on each record in the result stream.
-The bins returned can be filtered by passing an associative array of the *bins* needed, otherwise all bins in the record are returned (similar to a SELECT \*).
+The bins returned can be filtered by passing an array of the *bins* needed, otherwise all bins in the record are returned (similar to a SELECT \*).
 Non-existent bins will appear in the *record* with a NULL value.